 Does Traction Control Light Reduce Car’s Speed?

-The traction control light system is designed in a way that causes loss of traction when turned on.
-So your car can experience 25% reduced throttle due to loss of traction at the wheels.
-The manufacturer designed the TCS system in this way to protect the car’s brake pad, rotor, and caliper which can be damaged due to the wheel’s high-speed rotation.
+The traction control light system is designed to cause loss of traction when turned on.
+So, your car can experience 25% reduced throttle due to loss of traction at the wheels.

 However, one thing to remember is that loss of power can cause you to struggle to control the vehicle in certain situations.
-But if you can keep the RPMs up even with the tire’s losing traction, you can get better traction.

-If your car activates the TCS and checks the engine light at a time, damaged traction control system and road conditions can be responsible.
-Low tire pressure, damaged pedal sensor, or faulty wheel speed sensor can also trigger those warning lights.
+If your car activates the TCS and checks the engine light at a time, a damaged traction control system and road conditions can be responsible.
+Low tire pressure, a damaged pedal sensor, or a faulty wheel speed sensor can also trigger those warning lights.
 Unlike the fussy air filter or loose gas cap, noticing both lights is a serious concern that should be addressed immediately.

 Final words

-1. Great Article!
+Great Article!
 I recently had a similar issue with my car’s traction control light coming on, and I was wondering if it could be due to bad alignment.
 It’s good to know that there are possible causes other than just the tires themselves.
 Thanks for sharing!